Thinking about taking a gap year after high school?

 So let’s take a look at the gap year experience, break it down a bit, and look at the gap year pros and cons.

-Be sure to download our free Gap Year Planner at the end of this article!
+And be sure to download our free Gap Year Planner!
 We created this tool to help students like you find your perfect program.

 Let’s Start with the Benefits of Taking a Gap Year

 First benefit?
 You get to see the world!
 Whether you go abroad for a semester or an entire year, one the biggest benefits of a gap year is traveling to countries you’ve never been to before, having new adventures, and meeting people you wouldn’t otherwise be able to meet.

 Another benefit is having experiences you just wouldn’t have at home or on a college campus.
 Like trekking along 100 miles of Spain’s Camino de Santiago, participating in a yoga and meditation retreat in Guatemala, or learning the haka, an ancient Māori war dance, in New Zealand!

 A third benefit of taking a gap year before college is developing adulting and travel skills that will serve you well for the rest of your life.
 Learning how to do things like cook a meal for your group, resolve inevitable conflicts, and use a new language to communicate with locals, will prepare you well for a rich and fulfilling life after high school.